Dubul' ibhunu

-"Dubul' ibhunu" (/xh/), translated as shoot the Boer, kill the Boer or kill the farmer, is a controversial South African anti-Apartheid song.
+"Dubul' ibhunu" (/xh/), translated as shoot the Boer, kill the Boer or kill the farmer, is a controversial South African anti-apartheid song.
 It is sung in Xhosa or Zulu.
-The song originates in the struggle against apartheid when it was first sung to protest the Afrikaner-dominated apartheid government of South Africa.
+The song originates in the struggle against apartheid, when it was first sung to protest against the Afrikaner-dominated National Party-led government of South Africa that existed from 1948 to 1994.
 It gained new prominence after 2010 following its use at political rallies held by the African National Congress (ANC) and Economic Freedom Fighters (EFF).

-South African courts ruled it to be a form of hate speech in 2010, a ruling that was later overturned in 2022.
+South African courts ruled it to be a form of hate speech in 2010, a ruling that was later overturned in 2022 in a specific protest incident in 2020 following the murder of a farm manager in Senekal.
 Supporters of the song see it as a song that articulates an important part of South Africa's history, is an important part of political discourse, and that its meaning has been misconstrued as advocating killing Boers or farmers.
 Opponents of the song argue that it can be seen to bear a literal interpretation and therefore constitutes an incitement to violence and hate speech.
 Social and political commentators on South Africa, such as Jonathan Jansen and Stephen Grootes, have noted the song's ability to increase racial divisions within South Africa and polarisation, whilst strengthening radicals on either side of the country's political spectrum.

 Interpretation

 Boers, a sub-group of Afrikaners, are the descendants of the Dutch-speaking Free Burghers of the eastern Cape frontier in southern Africa who migrated to the rest of what would become South Africa during the Great Trek.
 The word boer also means 'farmer' in the Afrikaans language and, depending on the context, is often a pejorative term for an Afrikaner when used by non-Afrikaners.

 Depending on the interpretation, the song might alternatively refer to institutional structures such as the National Party (NP), or to specific groups of people such as Afrikaner members of the South African Police (colloquially known as Boers), the armed forces in South Africa during apartheid, white farmers, or to a specific ethnic group (Afrikaners) or racial group (White South Africans) generally.

 Then African National Congress (ANC) secretary-general Gwede Mantashe has stated that interpreting dubul' ibhunu as 'kill the boer, kill the farmer' are perceiving a "vulgarised" version of the song that "incit[es] conflict" and that the song should instead be interpreted in the context of the struggle against apartheid as referring to a system.
+American ambassador to South Africa, Ambassador Leo Brent Bozell III, has stated that the US government considers the song to be a form of hate speech and that the lack of an official government condemnation of it is a significant impediment to good South Africa–United States relations.